Complex supply chains and climate change make “clean beauty” near impossible, but some keep trying

 “Very few” major beauty companies are doing the kind of research needed to actually know where their materials come from, said Bindiya Vakil, CEO and founder of Resilinc, a company that maps supply chains for businesses.
 And Vakil said that even when big companies are willing to support the effort to trace ingredients to their origins, suppliers aren’t always willing to answer those questions.
 Investigating entities can then turn to public domain information to try to fill in the gaps, but it’s imperfect.

 And “brands are changing their suppliers all the time,” said Homer Swei, senior vice president of healthy living science and consumer safety science at the Environmental Working Group, which offers a third-party certification for beauty products focused on human health.
-“So even if you spend $1 billion, did you find the supply chain today?
-Tomorrow will be different and it’ll be obsolete.”
+“So even if you spend $1 billion to define the supply chain today, tomorrow will be different and it’ll be obsolete.”

 Legislation in some countries can crack down on companies, making it illegal for them to source from suppliers that, for example, use forced labor or harmful chemicals.
 But environmental regulations lag behind, and profit motives and the promise of sustainable branding claims “align against greater disclosure,” Vakil said.

-Any third party can create their own certification or sustainability principles, including beauty companies themselves.
-The Estée Lauder Companies is a founding member of one such project called the Traceability Alliance for Sustainable Cosmetics, according to Meghan Ryan, their Executive Director of Responsible Sourcing.
-It asks suppliers to voluntarily input information about their production and “uses a variety of tools to conduct due diligence,” she said in a statement.
+Any third party can create their own certification or sustainability effort, including beauty companies themselves.
+The Estée Lauder Companies is a founding member of an initiative called the Traceability Alliance for Sustainable Cosmetics, according to Meghan Ryan, their executive director of responsible sourcing.
+It’s not a certification, but asks suppliers to voluntarily input information about their production and “uses a variety of tools to conduct due diligence,” she said in a statement.

 Major beauty retailers Sephora and Ulta Beauty both have labels on certain products calling them “Planet Aware” or “Conscious Beauty,” respectively, but neither company would answer questions from The Associated Press about why certain criteria for those designations were chosen, how many of their total product offerings get those labels and whether they have plans to expand the number of those types of products.